pandu1990/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-2.Devise a strategy for filling in all of the missing values in the dataset.
+2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

 I am replacing missing values with the mean number of steps for each interval across all of the days.

 ```r